-- It is for a listed offence such as violent/sexual offences (see link) - A custodial sentence was imposed - The applicant has other convictions (in which case all convictions must be disclosed)
+- It is for a listed offence such as violent/sexual offences - A custodial sentence was imposed - The applicant has other convictions (in which case all convictions must be disclosed)

-Please follow the link on the right to the DBS Website which provides a full list of offences that will never be filtered from a criminal record (i.e. not protected regardless of time).
+Please see the DBS Website which provides a full list of offences that will never be filtered from a criminal record (i.e. not protected regardless of time).
 Listed offences must always be declared as they include serious violent and sexual offences and other specified offences of relevance for posts concerned with safeguarding children and vulnerable adults.
 Cautions and convictions received outside of the UK that meet the same criteria as above also do not need to be declared.
-Guidance is also available from the University by following the link on the right.
+Guidance is also available from the University website.